What should parents tell their children about camp?

 Can families arrive late to camp?

 NO!
 The orientation is an essential kick-off to the camp.
 It is when the ball begins to roll.
-If parents miss the orientation, they have no idea what the heck is going on and why.
+If parents miss the orientation, they have no idea what is going on and why.
 The action has begun.
-There will be no Team member with spare time to set aside 30 minutes to do a one on one to catch up a family who has been left clueless.
+There will be no team member with spare time to set aside 30 minutes to do a one on one to catch up a family who has been left clueless.
 This has caused confusion and major stress for several families in the past.
 We don’t want it to ever happen again.
 Families need to know how essential orientation is.
 Be there!

 Can families leave early and miss the end of camp?

 Yes, but it is not recommended.
 The final closing ceremonies really wrap up, highlight and finalize all